Social media scams and identity theft

 Don’t be your own paparazzi

-When there is snow on the ground, resist the urge to post a play-by-play of your beach vacation.
-If you pre-post your itinerary of when and where you will be traveling, this can make you a prime target for fraudsters.
+Resist the urge to post a play-by-play of your beach vacation.
+In addition to letting potential criminals know you’re out of town, posting an itinerary of when and where you will be traveling can make you a prime target for fraudsters.